jinskip/stat545a-2013-hw06_inskip-jes/README.md

 O2 and CO2).

 Some research groups have shown that this is a linear relationship - while others argue that it is a segmented linear relationship - and still others treat the relationship as sigmoidal.
-Therefore, I am planning to fit each of these kinds of lines and record the goodness of fit.
+Therefore, I am fitting each of these kinds of lines and record the goodness of fit.
 For the moment, I have just plotted the linear and sigmoidal relationships.